Home / Hobbies / Midjourney: How to Use Bot Commands, Settings, and Features

 If you’ve opened up the “/settings” function in Discord in the Midjourney bot, you’ll be confronted with a lot of options.
 The main one is at the top, where you get to choose which version of Midjourney you want to use.

-The latest one (Midjourney version 4 at the time of this writing) is often in beta mode and will have restrictions on what functions you can use and often a lower maximum image quality.
+The newest versions (Midjourney version 5.1 at the time of this writing) are often in beta mode and will have restrictions on what functions you can use and often a lower maximum image quality.
+That being said, the sheer quality and improvement of the images the latest versions produce keep getting more and more awesome.

 What does the “stylize” button do in Midjourney?